HOW & WHERE TO DISPOSE OF UNWANTED PRESCRIPTION PAINKILLERS AND OTHER DRUGS

 Drug Take Back Events

 The Drug Enforcement Administration (DEA) sponsors two Take Back Days each year.
 These national events are an opportunity for community members to dispose of unused, unneeded, or expired prescription drugs at community events organized with local law enforcement.
-The 13th National Prescription Drug Take Back Day was held April 29, 2017.
-More than 100 law enforcement agencies across the state participated and collected nearly 9.3 tons of unneeded medications.
-The next Take Back Day will be October 28, 2017.
-To find a drug-disposal location to dispose of prescription drugs before the next Take Back Day, use this interactive map.
+On Take Back Day in April 2017, law enforcement agencies across Minnesota collected nearly 9.3 tons of unneeded medications.
+The 14th National Prescription Drug Take Back Day will be held October 28, 2017.
+If you are a representative of a law enforcement agency or organization interested in participating in Take Back Day in your community, or you are looking for drug take back event locations, contact the DEA for more information.
+For a list of organizations that have announced that they are hosting a Take Back event, see Take Back Events for additional information.

 Avoid Flushing Down the Toilet or Drain!